Negative refraction and tiling billiards: Introduction

 \emph{Can a trajectory fill a region densely? }

-We show that the trihexagonal tiling has trajectories that fill regions of the plane densely (Theorem \ref{dense}) by explicitly constructing an example.
-In contrast, triangle tilings appear not to have any dense trajectories.
+We show that the trihexagonal tiling has trajectories that fill regions of the plane with equally-spaced parallel lines that are arbitrarily close together (Theorem \ref{dense}), by construction.
+However, in the limit such a trajectory is periodic, not dense.
+Still, we conjecture (Conjecture \ref{denseexists}) that dense trajectories do exist.
+In contrast, triangle tilings appear not to have any dense trajectories (Conjecture \ref{trinodense}).

 \emph{ Is the behavior stable under small perturbations of the starting point and direction of the trajectory, and under small perturbations of the billiard table?}

 The most surprising observation that we made relates to this question: We found that the trihexagonal tiling exhibits very unstable behavior, in that a slight perturbation of the direction wildly changes the trajectory.
 For example, in trying to find periodic trajectories with our computer program, we had to be extremely precise with the mouse and a tiny change would lead to a trajectory that escaped to infinity.\footnote{A version of our program is available online at \url{http://awstlaur.github.io/negsnel/}.} In contrast, triangle tilings have extremely stable behavior; changing the direction, or starting location, or angles and lengths of the tiling triangle, only superficially changes the trajectory.
 For example, at one point we conjectured that some behavior does not depend on the starting position, because even a vast difference in moving the mouse seemed to have no effect on the trajectory.
 We had trouble proving it, and found that when we ``zoomed in'' many times in our program, the starting conditions did actually have a tiny effect.
 In this sense, triangle tilings are similar to outer billiards in their stability, and the trihexagonal tiling is similar to inner billiards in its instability.